Navigating Third-Party Data Sharing and Transfers in the Age of GDPR

 Where the receiving party determines its own purposes or means of processing, for example, combining the shared data with its own datasets for independent analytics or advertising, that party acts as a separate or joint controller.
 Even if both parties benefit from the processing, they are separate controllers if each independently decides why and how the data is used.

-Recent guidance from the European Data Protection Board (EDPB) reinforces that controllers must know the identity, role, and responsibility of each processor and sub-processor in the processing chain and cannot abdicate this responsibility.
-Controllers must have up-to-date information on all parties that process data on their behalf.
-This comes as regulators have increasingly targeted misclassification in enforcement actions, particularly in advertising and analytics integrations, where third parties were treated as processors in contracts but acted as controllers in practice.
+This guidance comes as regulators have increasingly targeted misclassification in enforcement actions, particularly in advertising and analytics integrations, where third parties were treated as processors in contracts but acted as controllers in practice.

 ii).
 Misclassification Creates GDPR Compliance Gaps

-When an entity is incorrectly treated as a processor:
+When an entity is incorrectly treated as a processor rather than a controller (or joint controller), significant compliance gaps can arise:

 Because of such trends, GDPR compliance gaps caused by role misclassification are now a key focus in enforcement.
 Meaning controllers that cannot demonstrate they understood and documented the role of each third party expose themselves to investigation, fines, and mandated changes to data sharing practices.